Open main menu Close main menu

 Programme overview

-The Contemporary Dance major is the most established, full-time contemporary dance programme in New Zealand, and continues to develop a community of dance artists who contribute innovative choreography and performance excellence to the industry.
-Unitec's dance graduates are seen in all major productions throughout New Zealand.
+Unitec’s Contemporary Dance major is the most established, full-time undergraduate programme in Aotearoa, fostering a vibrant community of dance artists who shape the industry with innovative choreography and performance excellence.

 Highlights